conchyliculture/wikipoff/README.md

 ## Why
 I was used to have [WikiDroyd](https://play.google.com/store/apps/details?id=com.osa.android.wikidroyd) for winning arguments and to have something to read when I don't have my ebook reader.
 Unfortunately, the app isn't compatible with my [ParanoidAndroid](http://paranoidandroid.co/roms/mako/) ROM without Gapps.
+There are tons of offline readers on Google Playstore, but not on F-Droid.
+I would have had to get the corresponding APK (some are 4Gb because they ship with the whole database...), test them, check if I could update my own DB, etc....
-So I had to make my own.
+It looked easier/funnier to make my own app.

 ## Donate
 I accept donations in beer, litecoins, angry and happy emails.